RoshanDubey007/Inventory-Management-System/README.md

 # Inventory-Management-System
-Its a minimal software which small shops can use to create invoice and manage there shops by using its auto invoice,billing,Discount and Product listing
+It's a minimal software that small shops can use to create invoices and manage their shops.
+It offers features such as auto invoicing, billing, discounts, and product listing.
+The software helps streamline the shop's operations and simplify the process of generating invoices, managing inventory, and applying discounts.
+Its user-friendly interface makes it easy for shop owners to navigate and utilize its functionalities efficiently.